How do I get an allotment?

 How much does it cost to join the Marlow Allotments Association?

-The cost is £5 per year, the Association was set up many years ago by tenants to protect the allotment sites.
-It does this by, for example, monitoring the waiting list and ensuring plots are re-let as soon as possible, and working with the Town Council on matters on the site that require attention.
-Members of the Association also bring benefits such as discounted seeds.
+The cost is £5 per year, the Association was set up over 40 years years ago by tenants to protect the Allotments Sites.
+MAA does this in many ways, for example, monitoring the waiting list and ensuring plots are re-let as soon as possible, advising and helping tenants, monitoring local issues to ensure the itegrity both sites, with regular meetings with the Council to cover matters of concern.
+Membership of the Association also bring benefits such as discounted seed orders, news & information is circulated regularly to all tenants.

 How do I join the Marlow Allotments Association?